 Completed in the Spring of 2020, the project's opening ceremony was delayed due to the COVID-19 pandemic, but that has not gotten the team down.
 HOLA's team is now using the site to give COVID-19 vaccinations to the greater community.
 HOLA is beginning to transition from remote learning to in person instruction over the next several months.
-An official opening ceremony and concert are planned for the fall of 2021.
-HOLA has been able to significantly leverage the process of completing the ARC to bring additional resources to this underserved neighborhood, raise community voices and position HOLA to become a leader in its field.
+An official opening ceremony and concert took place in Fall 2021.
+HOLA has been able to significantly leverage the process of completing the ARC to bring additional resources to this underserved neighborhood, raise community voices and position HOLA to become a leader in its field